-During the panel, Lonnie and fellow presenters Sidd Rao, Lazarz Slobin LLP and Chair of the Labor & Employment Law Section, and Katherine Mize, Mize PC, addressed key employment issues relating to age discrimination and arbitration of employment disputes.
+During the panel, Lonnie and fellow presenters Sidd Rao, Lazarz Slobin LLP and Chair of the Labor & Employment Law Section, and Katherine Mize, Mize PC, will address key employment issues relating to age discrimination and arbitration of employment disputes.
 For insights on the employment-related Supreme Court cases of Lamps Plus v.
 Varela; New Prime v.
 Oliveira; and Mt.
 Lemmon Fire Dist. v.
 Guido, view Lonnie Schooler’s “Preview of Employment Cases Pending Before the Supreme Court,” authored on October 3, 2018.

 The HBA Labor & Employment Law Section comprises plaintiff and defense labor and employment law attorneys, in-house counsel, public sector/government attorneys, and mediators and arbitrators with experience in labor and employment law.
 Through its monthly lunch meetings, the Section strives to provide attorneys in Houston and surrounding areas with cutting-edge, topical seminars for CLE credit.